 conditioned upon the application of a federal cost sharing requirement.

-However, any nonfederal matching share pledged as voluntary cost share that is shown in the center’s approved budget for the audit period supersedes the cost share relief provided by Consolidated Appropriations Act, 2022 (Pub.
-L. No. 117-103) and is binding on the nonfederal entity (see MEP General Terms and Conditions, #10).
+However, any non-federal matching share pledged as voluntary cost share that is shown in the Center’s approved budget for the audit period supersedes the cost share relief provided by Consolidated Appropriations Act, 2023 and is binding on the non-federal entity (see MEP General Terms and Conditions, #10).

-Contractors and MEP center clients may not provide any form of the center’s cost share without the prior written approval of the NIST grants officer (see MEP General Terms and Conditions, #10A).
+Contractors and MEP Center clients may not provide any form of the Center’s cost share without the prior written approval of the NIST Grants Officer (see MEP General Terms and Conditions, #10A).

-The time spent by the center’s manufacturing clients on technical assistance projects may not be considered in-kind cost share without the prior written approval of the NIST grants officer (see MEP General Terms and Conditions, #10A).
+The time spent by the Center’s manufacturing clients on technical assistance projects may not be considered in-kind cost share without the prior written approval of the NIST Grants Officer (see MEP General Terms and Conditions, #10A).

-Nonfederal cost share contributions by subrecipients must comply with the allowability and documentation requirements set forth in 2 CFR section 200.306 and with the record access and record retention requirements set forth in 2 CFR sections 200.337(a) and 200.334.
-At a minimum, the following documents should be maintained by the center and made available in the event of an audit: Subaward Agreement with detailed budget; documentation to support valuation of nonfederal cost share being contributed by the subrecipient; and Subrecipient Financial Reporting to the Non-Federal Entity (see MEP General Terms and Conditions, #10D).
+Non-federal cost share contributions by subrecipients must comply with the allowability and documentation requirements set forth in 2 CFR 200.306 and with the record access and record retention requirements set forth in 2 CFR 200.337(a) and 200.334.
+At a minimum, the following documents should be maintained by the Center and made available in the event of an audit: Subaward Agreement with detailed budget; documentation to support valuation of non-federal cost share being contributed by the subrecipient; and Subrecipient Financial Reporting to the Non-Federal Entity (see MEP General Terms and Conditions, #10D).

 b.
 Cooperative Agreements to Solve New or Emerging Manufacturing Problems

-Nonfederal entities are not required to provide matching contributions – unless otherwise required by the terms and conditions of a specific award.
+Not applicable to this program, unless the recipient pledged “voluntary committed cost sharing” (as defined in 2 CFR 200.1) for its project, which is reflected in the approved budget for the subject award.

 c.
 Cooperative Agreements for Disaster Assessment

+Not applicable to this program, unless the recipient pledged “voluntary committed cost sharing” (as defined in 2 CFR 200.1) for its project, which is reflected in the approved budget for the subject award.

+d.
+Cooperative Agreements for MEP Expansion Awards Pilot Program

-Not applicable to this award, unless the recipient pledged “voluntary committed cost sharing” (as defined in 2 CFR section 200.1) for this project, which is reflected in the approved budget for this award.
+Not applicable to this program, unless the recipient pledged “voluntary committed cost sharing” (as defined in 2 CFR 200.1) for its project, which is reflected in the approved budget for the subject award.
+Note, there is no generation of program income allowed on these awards.

 2. Level of Effort